uloamaka/URL_Shortener/README.md

 # URL_Shortener
-A complete url_shortener Api hoisted on cloudflare
+A complete url_shortener Api hosted on render (CDN with cloudflare)